-To help alleviate instances of illegal land use and development associated with truck parking and storage, staff from Development Services & Design; Enforcement; and Bylaw Services; worked together to prepare Recommendation Report City Initiated Zoning By-law Amendment - Outdoor Storage Permissions for Truck Parking (Planning, Bld & Growth Mgt-2025-089).
+To help alleviate instances of illegal land use and development associated with truck parking and storage, staff from Development Services & Design, Enforcement, and Bylaw Services worked together to prepare Recommendation Report City-Initiated Zoning By-law Amendment - Outdoor Storage Permissions for Truck Parking (Planning, Bld & Growth Mgt-2025-089).
 That report sought Council direction to hold a public meeting on a Zoning By-law Amendment that aims to help curb illegal truck parking by increasing the supply of lands available for legal truck parking and support Brampton's long-term planning goals by ensuring community-compatible trucking infrastructure.

-At its February 24, 2025, Planning and Development Committee meeting, Council provided direction for Staff to proceed to a Public Meeting for the recommended Zoning By-law Amendment.
+On February 26, 2025, Council provided direction for Staff to proceed to a Public Meeting for the recommended Zoning By-law Amendment.
+On May 12, 2025, Planning and Development Committee held a Public Meeting for the proposed Zoning By-law Amendment.
+No one spoke at the public meeting and no correspondence was received.

 Attachment 1 includes a draft of the proposed Zoning By-law Amendment.